HiddenKaiser/trafficsim/README.md

 # trafficsim
 Traffic Simulation in lua, optimized with binary searches, table memory allocation, and much more.
 Video is simulating 10,000 cars at 60 fps.
+Recorded with gyazo gif.

 Structure: